-You have probably noticed that Method Statements are more and more these days being requested by organisations of all sizes and in all industries.
+Method Statements are requested by organisations of all sizes and in all industries.
 The reason they do this is so they can comply with Health and Safety legislation which requires them to make suitable and sufficient enquiries as to the competence of any organisation they contract to carry out work.